yyangflatiron/web-js-oo-task-list-web-0616/README.md

 - Model instances are responsible for creating the strings that get converted to HTML elements
 - Model instances are responsible for appending said HTML elements to the DOM via the model's instance method `build`
 - The controllers are responsible for creating new instances of their corresponding models from form inputs
-- The contollers are responsible for triggering those instances to append themselves to the DOM via the model's instance method `build`
+- The controllers are responsible for triggering those instances to append themselves to the DOM via the model's instance method `build`
 - The controller is responsible for deleting instances elements from the DOM
   * Tasks only need to be deleted from their list
   * When tasks are deleted they are replaced in their list's `tasks` array with `null`